I’ve never been one for massages. In fact, the very idea of them makes me uncomfortable.

-Get into a habit of daily meditation.
+Get into a habit of regular meditation.

 Start with just 3 mins a day.
 It really helps you see things with a clearer perspective, focuses your attention, and increases your gratitude for the things you do have.
-(I’ve found using the Headspace app extremely helpful for guided meditation training)

 Sorry Bieber, I’m going to love others first

 Many people claim that happiness comes from putting yourself first.
 I believe there is far more evidence that proves the exact opposite.

 To summarize the difference between self-care and selfishness in one sentence: